h3abionet/h3agwas/finemapping/README.md

 ## Conditional & joint (COJO) analysis of GWAS summary statistic

-this section describes a pipeline in devloment, objectives is doing a Stepwise model selection procedure to select independently associated SNPs on full summary statistics see [cojo](https://cnsgenomics.com/software/gcta/#COJO)
+this section describes a pipeline in devlopment, objectives is doing a Stepwise model selection procedure to select independently associated SNPs on full summary statistics see [cojo](https://cnsgenomics.com/software/gcta/#COJO)

 ### Installation